 - extended time to complete assignments and alternative testing arrangements.

-For more information on accommodations for students with ADHD, consult 83 Accommodations That Can Help Students with Attention Deficit Disorders Perform Better in School.
-Accommodations recommended for students with learning disabilities (LD) may also be helpful for students with ADHD.
+For more information on accommodations for students with AD/HD, consult Accommodations Help Students with Attention Deficit Disorders.
+Accommodations recommended for students with learning disabilities (LD) may also be helpful for students with AD/HD.
 For accommodations for students with LD, consult What are typical accommodations for students with learning disabilities?